vanshtarar4/Celebal/Week-5/README.md

 ## 📖 Instructions
-1. Click the OneDrive link above to access Week 5 materials
+1. Click the link above to access Week 5 materials
-2. All files are organized within the OneDrive folder
+2. All files are organized within the GoogleDrive folder
 3. Videos and documents are clearly labeled for Week 5
-4. Configuration files and scripts are included for reference

 ---
 [← Previous Week](../Week-4/README.md) | [Back to Main](../README.md)